 My mate Donald Coleman found, excavated and re-assembled a complete fossil back in about 1962.
+He was about ten years old at the time.
 I can see it now, at the back doorstep of their house at the foot of Platberg: About 500mm long I’d guess, every little bone in place.
-A stout, lizard-gecko-looking creature.
+A stout, lizard-gecko-looking creature, it now seems to me.
 He found it thanks to the excavations for the new N3 bypass around the town which went right near the mountain end of Hector Street, which was where the Colemans lived.

 Wonder what happened to it?

-To me (searching in hindsight) it looked like Lystrosaurus or Thrinaxodon (common in the Karoo 235 million years ago and has been found in Harrismith) or Cisticephalus.
+To me, searching in hindsight, it looked like a Lystrosaurus.
+It could be Thrinaxodon, common in the Karoo 235 million years ago – and has been found in Harrismith.
+Or maybe Cisticephalus.

-It looked something like this picture, but completely whole, not embedded in rock.
+It looked something like the top picture, but completely whole, not embedded in rock.
+Paleontologists surmise one of the smaller species looked like this:

 - Our house